dhakaraman/ML-Project/README.md

 In the above image you can see a highlighted box.
 You can upload the files in the google colab using this button.
 After opening the file to be analysed in google colab

 # Data Preprocessing:
+Exploratory Data Analysis and Visualisation was carried on out on the training data and the results are present in the Data Analysis folder, the file ML_proj.ipynb contains all the visualisation graphs for each of the company selected.
+Some of the features were dropped due to their unrelated nature from the problem in hand.

 # Results and Analysis
+Results are compiled in the Report and were presented during the presentation.

 We trained a few models, the ipynb files regarding all of them are also present.